v2ray/manual/en/configuration/stats.md

 * `user>>>[email]>>>traffic>>>uplink` (V2Ray 3.16+): Accumulated uplink traffic of specific user, in bytes.
 * `user>>>[email]>>>traffic>>>downlink` (V2Ray 3.16+): Accumulated downlink traffic of specific user, in bytes.

+## Tips

+* If a user doesn't have a valid email address, the stats will not be enabled.